eukras/article-wiki/INSTALL.md

 And view http://localhost (or as specified).

-# Add Supervisor (or systemd)
+# Add Supervisor (or systemd) -- TODO

-Note this will require ENV.dist to be effectively provided in the conf.
+Note this will require ENV.dist to be effectively provided in the supervisor.conf.

 ```bash
 [program:...]